The remote Seychelles atoll of Aldabra and her giant tortoises

 The most westerly of these, Picard, is the only permanently inhabited part of Aldabra.
 This has been the case since Darwin’s day as it possesses by far the largest and safest beach, protected by the reef some half a kilometre offshore.

 It is not only humans who made good use of Picard’s Settlement Beach.
 Aldabra is one of the most important turtle nesting areas in the region, and this beach is by far the atoll’s most popular nesting site for green turtles.
-In fact, the turtle trade was the primary reason why Aldabra was settled in the first place.
-This trade was not unregulated and the lessee of the island was required to inform the Governor of Mauritius of intended catches.
+The turtle trade was the primary reason why Aldabra was settled in the first place.
+This trade was not unregulated, and the lessee of the island was required to inform the Governor of Mauritius of intended catches.

 However, documentary evidence shows that in the early 1900s, lessees were requesting (and presumably granted) permission to land a staggering 12,000 turtles a year – mostly nesting females and mostly taken from this one 2-kilometre stretch of beach.

 Clockwise from left: 1) Aldabra lacks the invasive predators, artificial lights and beach development that plagues many other turtle nesting beaches; 2) Only 50 years ago, turtles were almost hunted to extinction on Aldabra, but now they thrive – the sight of mating pairs off the beach is a common one indeed; 3) Aldabra is one of the most important green turtle nesting areas in the region.
 All photos © Adam Mitchell

 These unsustainable practices continued until 1968 when a Seychelles-wide ban was brought into force.
 By this time, turtle populations had dwindled to a fraction of what they once were; potentially as few as a thousand across the atoll.
 Studies in the mid-1980s, however, showed a gradual increase in the numbers of nesting females.